 San Diego Motorcycle Accident Lawyer

 While we can’t undo the accident, our San Diego motorcycle accident attorneys can help ease your financial stress.
 Motorcyclists are some of the most vulnerable drivers on the road- and there’s no shortage of them in California.
-This vulnerability, unfortunately, can lead to devastating and life-altering injuries if involved in an accident.
+This vulnerability, unfortunately, can lead to devastating and life-altering injuries if involved in a crash.

 According to the Department of Transportation, Motorcycle riders are 4 times more likely than other motorists to be seriously injured or killed in a traffic related accident.
 Even further, per mile driven, they are 16 times more likely to be killed that a driver of an automobile is.
 Motorcyclists are at an increased risk for serious or even fatal injuries because of the lack of protection when traveling.
 There is rarely any protection between the rider and the road.
 Riders enjoy their freedom on the road, but with that freedom comes the exposure of increased danger.